IPC Implementation - C

 Primitive types

-Integers and booleans are stored as their corresponding C type, meaning a uint32 message parameter is stored as uint32_t
+Integers and booleans are stored as their corresponding C type.

 Strings